-The program focuses on helping you understand the customer environment, customer experiences, and how you can increase your product team’s performance.
+The program focuses on helping you understand the customer environment and experiences and how you can increase your product team’s performance.

 The instructor, Dr. Sara Beckman, is there to help resolve any queries throughout the program.
 The program also includes customized reading material and video lectures.
 It provides exercises, colleague surveys, and a simulation game.

 You can discuss ideas, problems, and the courses with classmates since they will also be PM experts.
-The program is great for established PM professionals looking to add another certification to their resume.
+The program is excellent for established PM professionals looking to add another certification to their resumes.
 The only bad thing about the program is its price tag.
 However, there are assistance programs to help pay that amount off.